-The Total Environment Centre (TEC) believes in a fairer, greener world.
+The Total Environment Centre (TEC) believes in a fairer, greener world for all.
 We’ve worked with you for over 40 years to preserve the ecosystems that support living landscapes and healthy communities across Australia.
 With over 100 eco victories behind us, and more community-focused campaigns ahead, TEC has the roadmap for our journey into the future.
 Come with us!

 In recent years TEC’s award winning educational communications projects – the documentary film Waste Not, the mobile Ocean Action POD, and the HotHouse event series - have expanded our traditional campaign activities across social media and other platforms into schools, universities, art galleries and public festivals.

 Total Environment Centre is an incorporated non-profit association and a registered charity.
 We rely on donations to keep campaigning for a fairer, greener world.
 All donations over $2 to TEC are tax deductible.
 Do you believe in our campaigns?
 You can make sure that this vital work continues by donating today.